MartinEesmaa/VVCEasy/README.md

 git clone --depth=1 https://github.com/MartinEesmaa/VVCEasy && cd VVCEasy
 ```

-Step 2: Before you build, make sure to build it.
-Don't worry, when you build with .NET, it will restore project and build.
+Step 2: When you build, this will restore project first and then compiles.
 ```
 dotnet build -c Release
 ```